pfdhn/OCR-Image-to-text/README.md

 # OCR-Image-to-text

 This repository uses the pytesseract library to convert image to text.
+The required libraries are in the requirements.txt file.

 To convert image to text, use the following code
 ```